 Eligible Indian students can apply for Credila Indian Student Loans through GEMS.
-This loan could be used to cover tuition and maintenance costs.
+You could use this loan to cover tuition fees and maintenance costs.
 Credila Indian Loans.

 Eligible Canadian students should send their paperwork for certification to the Student Loans Officer.
-Further information can be found at Canadian Loans.
+Get more information at Canadian Loans.

-Where you have paperwork which requires confirmation of the fees you have paid, please scan and email the form to firstname.lastname@example.org, quoting your SOAS ID.
-This includes CSN study assurance forms and Lånekassen form C. We will complete, scan and email the forms back to your SOAS email account.
+If you have paperwork where you have to confirm you've paid your fees, please scan and email the form to firstname.lastname@example.org, quoting your SOAS ID.
+This includes CSN study assurance forms and Lånekassen form C. We'll fill out, scan and email the forms back to your SOAS email account.

-Please contact the Student Loans and Bursaries Officer at email@example.com if you have any queries relating to the educational loans and financial support featured in this section.
+Please email the Student Loans and Bursaries Officer at email@example.com if you have any questions about the loans and financial support featured in this section.

 Scholarships and Government Funding

-SOAS offers a large number of scholarships - deadlines for applications are normally end of January for the following academic year.
+We have a variety of scholarships.
+The deadlines for applications are normally end of January for the following academic year.

-We also advise you to contact the Education Ministry in your home country for information about government funding for study.
+We also recommend contacting the Education Ministry in your home country for information about government funding for study.

 We offer practical financial advice on budgeting and want you to make the most of your limited income.
 See more in our Managing Your Money section.